Travel Grants FAQ

 Q: Is my department/program eligible for travel grants?

-A: The GRO website maintains an up-to-date list of eligible departments/programs at http://studentaffairs.jhu.edu/gro/funding/travel-grants/
+A: An up-to-date list of eligible departments/programs can be found at http://studentaffairs.jhu.edu/gro/funding/travel-grants/.

 Q: I am enrolled in one of the eligible programs/departments.
 However, I do my research at the medical campus.
 Am I still eligible?

 A: Yes, you are eligible as long as you are enrolled in a Homewood graduate program.

 Q: I am enrolled in the medical school, but I spend all my time in a Homewood department/I hang out with Homewood students/I’m as much a Homewood grad student as anyone else.
 Am I eligible?